james-d-mitchell/libsemigroups_pybind11-1/docs/source/presentations/present.rst

    Check if a letter belongs to the alphabet or not, and raise an exception if not.

-   :param c: the letter to check
+   :param c: the letter to check.
    :type c: int or str

    :return: None